 Jon-Erik Gilot has worked in the field of public history for more than 15 years and is active in numerous historical organizations.
-A regular contributor at Emerging Civil War since 2018, his work has also been published in books, journals, and magazines.
-His first Emerging Civil War Series title, John Brown's Raid, is scheduled for a Fall 2022 release.
-Jon-Erik earned a degree in History from Bethany College and Master of Library & Information Science from Kent State University.
-Today, he serves as Curator at the Captain Thomas Espy Grand Army of the Republic Post in Carnegie, Pennsylvania, and works as an archivist and records manager in Wheeling, West Virginia.
+A regular contributor at Emerging Civil War since 2018, his work has been published in books, journals, and magazines.
+His first Emerging Civil War Series title, John Brown's Raid, was released in 2023.
+Jon-Erik earned a degree in History from Bethany College and a Master of Library & Information Science from Kent State University.
+Today, he serves as Curator at the Captain Thomas Espy Grand Army of the Republic Post in Carnegie, Pennsylvania, where he hosts a monthly Civil War lecture series and an annual symposium.
+He lives and works as a corporate archivist and records manager in Wheeling, West Virginia.